Blog: Mystery movement 2: Kurth

 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable, so I decided to create this blog section to highlight new material.
 Here below you will find part of one of the pages that I have either changed or added to significantly.

-This is a normal standard of movement for a Borgel wristwatch, which were always fitted with good quality jewelled Swiss lever escapement ébauches with at least 15 jewels.
+The quality is the normal high standard of movement for a Borgel wristwatch, which were always fitted with good quality jewelled Swiss lever escapement ébauches with at least 15 jewels.
 The Borgel case was expensive so it was only used with top quality movements.

 The cut bimetallic temperature compensation balance is fitted with gold mass screws that can be moved to adjust the compensation, the balance spring has a Breguet overcoil.
 The train is jewelled to the third wheel for a total of fifteen jewels.